 Plus, what you learn about yourself through committing is priceless.
 It feels great to complete a project and bring your ideas into fruition.
 It builds confidence to go after and complete the next one.
 Over time, you develop a process of completion and learn you can trust yourself to stay focused and follow through.

 Don’t allow yourself to be so distracted by new ideas.
-There are tons of ideas available to us in the collective conscious.
+There are tons of ideas available to us in the collective consciousness.
 Download them and keep track of them.
 Let the new ideas inform your path, but don’t let them steal your attention or draw you off course.
 The new ideas are meant to guide us, not distract us.
 Stay focused and keep working with what’s in front of you while continuing to incorporate the new.

 If you have ideas you are struggling to implement, message me.
 I would love to support you in bringing your ideas into fruition.